Firestone Natural Rubber Company: Creation and early history

+Firestone made efforts to foster the development of Liberia's local rubber industry.
+Firestone employees distributed pamphlets, conducted soil surveys, and provided credit for harvesting materials to local producers.
+They also supplied seedlings and high-yielding budded trees.
+Still, Firestone remained the sole purchaser of rubber in Liberia until the mid 1950s, exerting significant control over the Liberian economy as a result.
+Additionally, the ownership of native Liberian rubber production predominantly resides with a small group of individuals who control the majority of the productive land.
+These producers typically have America-Liberian rather than tribal heritage and are drawn from the Liberian ruling class.

 During the Great Depression, as rubber price fell, Firestone stopped its development of the plantation (using just 50,000 acres and cutting wages in half), and, depriving the Liberian government of tax incomes, the government missed a loan payment to the company.
-Firestone asked the US government to send a warship to Monrovia to enforce the debt payment, but President Franklin Delano Roosevelt rejected the "gunboat diplomacy".
+Firestone asked the U.S. government to send a warship to Monrovia to enforce the debt payment, but President Franklin D. Roosevelt rejected the "gunboat diplomacy".

-During the 1940s workers began to protest their low wages dangerous working conditions and inadequate housing provided by Firestone.
+During the 1940s workers began to protest their low wages, dangerous working conditions and inadequate housing provided by Firestone.
 In the period between 1926 and 1946 Christine Whyte concluded that:"The collusion between Firestone and government officials to keep wages low and coerce workers onto the plantations was at best substantially overlooked, at worst regarded as a form of 'development' in itself."
 The Firestone loan was finally paid off in 1952.

 Journey Without Maps (1936)

 In Journey Without Maps, Graham Greene's 1936 chronicle of his four month journey in Liberia, Greene describes Firestone as: "a commercial company with no interests in Liberia but rubber and dividends," adding that, "no one could really tell whether that labour was voluntary or forced."
 Greene also highlights the Firestone plantation hierarchy: "at the end of several hours’ rough driving from the capital, live the Firestone men in houses containing shower baths and running water and electric light, with a wireless station, tennis courts and a bathing pool, and a new neat hospital in the middle of plantations which smell all the day through of latex, as it drips into little cups tied beneath incisions in the trunks.
 They, more than the English or the French, are the official Enemy, and no story of whipping post, smuggled arms or burnt villages is too wild to be circulated and believed among Liberians of both parties."